trumant/gemara/README.md

 ### Layer 1: Guidance

-The Guidance layer is the lowest level of the SCI Model.
+The Guidance layer is the lowest level of the Gemara Model.
 Activities in this layer provide high-level rules pertaining to cybersecurity measures.
 Guidance is typically developed by industry groups, government agencies, or international standards bodies.
 Examples include the NIST Cybersecurity Framework, ISO 27001, PCI DSS, HIPPA, GDPR, and CRA.
 They are intended to be used as a starting point for organizations to develop their own cybersecurity programs.

 Guidance frameworks or standards occasionally express their rules using the term "controls" — these should be understood as Layer 1 Controls in the event that the term appears to conflict with Layer 2.